Bearer shares were once a favorite tool of the offshore world. They offered complete anonymity and could be easily bought or sold… 100% anonymously.

 And in most cases, if the bank does open the account, they’ll require that the shares be transferred to an agent of the bank.
 In other words, you’re handing over the bearer shares to open a bank account.

-Alternatively, if you find a bank that allows you to open accounts for a company with bearer shares and doesn’t require you to hand over custody of the shares — run in the opposite direction.
+Alternatively, if you find a financial institution that allows you to open accounts for a company with bearer shares and doesn’t require you to hand over custody of the shares — run in the opposite direction.

-Not surprisingly, banks willing to do this in today’s regulatory environment are typically in very low-quality jurisdictions, do not follow international standards, and are likely going to cause a lot of headaches in the long term.
+Not surprisingly, financial institutions willing to do this in today’s regulatory environment are typically in very low-quality jurisdictions, do not follow international standards, and are likely going to cause a lot of headaches in the long term.

 With everything discussed so far, it’s hard to imagine a situation where bearer shares make sense.